-What is a pressure ulcer?
+What is a pressure injury?

+A pressure injury is a localised damage to the skin and/or underlying tissue as a result of pressure, or in combination with shear.
+Pressure injuries usually occur over a bony prominence, but may also be related to a medical device or other object.
+'A number of contributing or confounding factors are also associated with pressure injuries; the primary of which is impaired mobility.'

+(EPUAP, NPIAP, PPPIA, 2019)

-- ▶ A pressure ulcer is localised injury to the skin and/or underlying tissue, usually over a bony prominence, as a result of pressure, or pressure in combination with shear.
-A number of contributing or confounding factors are also associated with pressure ulcers; the significance of these factors is yet to be elucidated (EPUAP, 2014).
-Pressure ulcers may also be referred to as pressure sores, bed sores or decubitus ulcers. - ▶ All patients are potentially at risk of developing a pressure ulcer, however, they are more likely to occur in people who are seriously ill, have a neurological condition, impaired mobility, impaired nutrition, poor posture or a deformity (NICE, 2014).
+▶ All patients are potentially at risk of developing a pressure injury, however, they are more likely to occur in people who are seriously ill, have a neurological condition, impaired mobility, impaired nutrition, poor posture or a deformity (NICE, 2014).

-Causes of pressure ulcers
+Causes of pressure injuries

-- Pressure ulcers occur when an area of skin, and the tissues beneath, become damaged as a result of being placed under pressure, and/or experiencing shear forces sufficient to impair its blood supply. - ► The skin and underlying tissue are compressed for a period of time, blood cannot circulate, causing a lack of oxygen and nutrients, and blocking the removal of waste products.
-Deprivation of nutrients and a change of pH, owing to waste products, will eventually lead to tissue damage.
+- Pressure injuries occur when an area of skin, and the tissues beneath, become damaged as a result of being placed under pressure, and/or experiencing shear forces sufficient to impair its blood supply. - The skin and underlying tissue are compressed for a period of time, blood cannot circulate, causing a lack of oxygen and nutrients, and blocking the removal of waste products.
+Deprivation of nutrients and a change of pH, owing to waste products, will eventually lead to tissue damage. - Other pathways, such as tissue deformation and inflammatory responses in the tissues combined with the tolerance and susceptibility to pressure injuries, are becoming more of interest to researchers with the growing body of scientific evidence in this field and the impact these pathways have.